fharper/speakerkit/abstracts.md

 _Characters: 825_

+#### Shorter Abstracts

+Forget the Lost Ark and the Kingdom of the Crystal Skull, Indiana Jones' perilous journey was nothing until he traveled to Cloudy Nativa, and discovered the Temple of Secrets!
+Don’t be afraid as I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine, HashiCorp Vault, which will leave him undetected by the local tribe, the Kubernasty, known for being pod killers.
+Dr. Jones will go back with tips on how to properly manage the secrets from his latest adventures, and be prepared for any disaster (and recovery) that may arise in the future.

+_Characters: 574_

 #### Tagline

 Follow Indiana Jones journey as he traveled to the unexplored territories of Cloudy Nativa, and discover the Temple of Secrets!
 I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine, HashiCorp Vault.